cloudera-cemea/CDE_vHoL/README.md

 You can use the CDE Airflow Editor to build DAGs without writing code.
 This is a great option if your DAG consists of a long sequence of CDE Spark or CDW Hive jobs.
 In this section, you will build a simple pipeline to orchestrate the CDE Spark Jobs you created before.

-1. From the CDE home page, click on "Build a Pipeline" under the "Airflow Pipelines" section.
+1. From the CDE home page, click on "New Pipeline" in the "Quick Links" section.
 Name your pipeline e.g. "pipeline".
-After confirming with "Create" you are taken to the CDE Pipeline Editor.
+After confirming by clicking on "Create" you are taken to the visual pipeline editor.

 <img src="img/readme/cde_airflow_0.png" alt="image" width="600"/><br>

+> [!TIP]
+> If the visual editor screen is not loading (blank screen), navigate to "Home" > "Virtual Clusters" > "Virtual Cluster Details" > "View Jobs".
+This will open a new browser tab which should fix this issue.

-2. To build your pipeline, simply drag and drop 3 CDE Spark Jobs onto the canvas and select the previously created "create", "ingest" and "validate" Spark Jobs.
+1. To build your pipeline, simply drag and drop 3 CDE Spark Jobs onto the canvas and select the previously created "create", "ingest" and "validate" Spark Jobs.
 If you need to delete connections between steps, use the DEL key.

 <img src="img/readme/cde_airflow_1.png" alt="image" width="1000"/><br>

 3. Within the Visual Editor, configure the Airflow Job with the specs below to schedule it to run daily.
 Enable "catch_up" to allow the pipeline once after you save it.
 Close the configuration window again (your configs are saved automatically).

 ```
-start_date: yesterday's date, e.g. 2025-01-27
+start_date: yesterday's date in YYYY-MM-DD format
-end_date: some date in the future, e.g. 2025-01-29
+end_date: some date in the future in YYYY-MM-DD format
 schedule: @daily
 catch_up: true
 ```